Milky Way at Castle Hill, New Zealand

 Talking specifically about the best Nikon lenses for shooting the Milky Way, apart from the Nikkor Z 20 f/1.8, you’ll find these lenses for full-frame cameras:

 • Nikkor 14-24mm f/2.8 S: This is the flagship wide-angle lens for Nikon mirrorless cameras.
-It’s the lightest f/2.8 wide-angle zoom lens in the market, and the design keeps light-point sources like the stars round and sharp.
+It’s the lightest f/2.8 wide-angle zoom lens on the market, and the design keeps light-point sources like the stars round and sharp.

 • Nikkor Z 24 mm f/1.8 S: If 20 mm feels too wide for you, a better option could be this model.
-It offers very similar specs as the Nikkor Z 20 f/1.8 but with a longer focal length.
+It offers very similar specs to the Nikkor Z 20 f/1.8 but with a longer focal length.
 Good for general Milky Way photography and for stitching panoramas with no distortion.

 Best Canon lenses for Milky Way photography